Water For People

 Water For People is a nonprofit international development organization founded in 1991 by the American Water Works Association (AWWA) as a response to the increasing water scarcity in developing countries.
-Water For People exists to promote the development of high-quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses, and governments.
-It works to accomplish the United Nations' 6th Sustainable Development Goal: availability of clean water and sanitation and comprehensive monitoring of freshwater facilities for the progression of human health.
+Its stated mission is to promote the development of high-quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses, and governments.
+This follows the United Nations' 6th Sustainable Development Goal: availability of clean water and sanitation and comprehensive monitoring of freshwater facilities for the progression of human health.

-With developing locally sustainable drinking water resources and sanitation facilities, Water For People also works to bring health and hygiene education programs to local districts.
-Water For People measures progress through the context of its Everyone Forever model.
-"Everyone" measures the quality and coverage of water and sanitation access for every household, community, and public institution (school and health clinic).
-"Forever" uses a checklist tool to evaluate the sustainability of services through categories such as financing, water resource management, and capacity.
+Its goals also include bringing health and hygiene education programs to local districts.
+It uses a model it calls "Everyone Forever" to measure progress: measuring the quality and coverage of water and sanitation access for every household, community, and public institution (such as schools and health clinics) ("Everyone"); and using a checklist tool to evaluate the sustainability of services through categories such as financing, water resource management, and capacity ("Forever").
 These evaluations guide plans, priorities, and learnings.
+The Everyone Forever model is built to work in a district until local water authorities have the infrastructure, funding, and oversight in place to ensure that everyone will have access to clean water for generations.
+Since 2024, Water For People has reached 5.2 million people reached with reliable water services.

 Water For People works in ten countries around the world: Malawi, Rwanda, Uganda, Tanzania, India, Guatemala, Honduras, Bolivia, and Peru.
-We also work in the United States, addressing water inequities through policy, partnerships, and knowledge exchanges.
+It also works in the United States to address water inequities through policy, partnerships, and knowledge exchanges.

-The non-profit's program model, referred to as Everyone Forever, is built to work in a district until local water authorities have the infrastructure, funding, and oversight in place to ensure that everyone will have access to clean water for generations.
-Since 2024, Water For People has reached 5.2 million people reached with reliable water services.

-Funding and Spending
+Funding and spending

-Water For People's global strategic partners are The Caterpillar Foundation, chatify: water, The Coca-Cola Foundation, Focusing Philanthropy, Kimberly-Clark, LDS Charities, Osprey Foundation, UNOPS, and World Vision.
+Water For People's global strategic partners are The Caterpillar Foundation, charity: water, The Coca-Cola Foundation, Focusing Philanthropy, Kimberly-Clark, LDS Charities, Osprey Foundation, UNOPS, and World Vision.
 These foundations are its biggest patrons who contribute each over one million dollars continuously.
 According to the NGO's website, it requires local governments to fund some of the infrastructural development in the community that the government oversees.
 This allows for the local governments to take ownership of the development taking place in their home districts and allows for the NGO to build long-term and trusted relationships with the local authorities.
 The organization engages in co-investing/financing, in which the Water For People mandates local governments and businesses to invest in the sustainable outcomes that are beneficial to them.
 The NGO works with local recipients in deciding the most effective plan for a given community and executing the project together.
 On December 14, 2022 billionaire philanthropist and novelist MacKenzie Scott announced that her donations since 2019 have totaled more than $14 billion and helped fund around 1,600 nonprofits, including a $15 million grant to Water For People that was confirmed in August 2022.